geodynamics/aspect/.github/PULL_REQUEST_TEMPLATE.md

 Pull Request Checklist.
 Please read and check each box with an X. Feel free to delete any part not applicable to your PR.

+### Describe the content of this pull request, and why you did these changes:

 ### Before submitting your first pull request:

 * [ ] I have read the guidelines in our [CONTRIBUTING.md](../CONTRIBUTING.md) document.